-1. Global Risks.
+- 1.Global Risks.
 They go beyond the capacity for action of the Company itself and economic agents.
-Some examples are: natural catastrophes or disasters, pandemics, health or food crises, geopolitical risks.
+Some examples are:

+- Geopolitical risks

+- Natural disasters or catastrophes

+- Pandemics or health crisis

+- Climate change

-In destinations where there is greater exposure to this type of risks, the Company has in place the relevant coverages required for this type of events, as well as the action protocols to ensure the health and safety of customers and employees, as well as the normal operation of business and, where appropriate, its protection and restoration.
+The Company has in place the relevant coverages required for this type of events, as well as the action protocols to ensure the health and safety of customers and employees, as well as the normal operation of business and, where appropriate, its protection and restoration.

-2. Financial Risks.
+- 2.Financial Risks.
 The risks that make it difficult for the Company to meet its financial commitments or make its assets liquid.

-This includes, for example, liquidity, credit or exchange rate risks.
+For instance:

+- Liquidity

+- Credit

+- Exchange rate

+- Investment

 The management of these risks lies mainly with the Finance and Administration Department.

-3. Business Risks.
-They arise from changes in the variables inherent to the business, such as characteristics of demand, competition and the market, strategic uncertainty or scenario changes.
+- 3.Business Risks.
+They arise from changes in the variables inherent to the business, such as:

+- Strategy

+- Reputation

+- Market

+- Competition